 Big questions of interest:

 - How do social interactions “get under the skin” and cause behavioral change?

 - Why do some social experiences have lifelong impacts while others do not?

 - How do the brain and peripheral systems interact to regulate behavior?

-- Are there evolutionarily conserved mechanisms of behavioral regulation?
+- What are the common evolutionarily principles of behavioral regulation?

 - The molecular mechanisms that link behavior to health resilience